A Unique Prototype – The Second Weems Made

 Weems Admiral Byrd

-A special Weems trio highlighting the three different sized inner chapter rings for the second-setting feature – 21mm (L), a prototype 18.5mm (C), and the last iteration 25mm (R) first introduced in 1938 when calibre 37.9 was used.
+A special Weems trio highlighting the three different sized inner chapter rings for the second-setting feature – 21mm (L), a prototype 18.5mm (C), and the last iteration 25mm (R).
+The last iteration utilized the caliber 37.9 that arrived around 1938 and featured a larger more legible chapter ring and a separate crown to adjust the inner disc.

 Weems prototype back